I would be honored to help you develop the skills you need to enjoy

 If you are unable to find a suitable appointment time with my scheduling software, please contact me.

-New clients: Before you schedule, you may want to request an initial consultation; I offer a free 20-minute phone consultation.
-Feel free to contact me through my contact form, call/text 513-580-4849, or email firstname.lastname@example.org.)
+New clients: I offer a free 15-minute phone consultation before scheduling your initial appointment.
+Please contact me through my contact form, call/text 513-580-4849, or email firstname.lastname@example.org.
+Once your appointment is scheduled, I'll send you (and your partner) a secure link to complete the online intake forms.
 Calls are answered by me and my voicemail is confidential.